 You must be formally admitted to IU South Bend before you can register for classes at the Elkhart Center.
 For specific admission requirements, go to the Office of Admissions or call 574-520-4872.
 Application, financial aid, and scholarship information is available at the Elkhart Center.
 New student packets may be picked up at 125 E. Franklin Street during regular office hours.

 Incoming students must take any required placement exams as determined by the Admissions Office.
 Placement test scores are used to place students in courses appropriate to their skill level.
-You can find exams dates, information and reservation procedures on the placement exam web site.
+You can find exams dates, information and reservation procedures on the placement exam website.

 The Elkhart Center does not accept any payment (tuition, parking fees, fines or other charges).
-Please refer to the Bursar's web site for billing and payment information.
+Please refer to the Bursar's website for billing and payment information.

-At the beginning of each semester, textbooks for classes at the Elkhart Center can be obtained at IU South Bend Book Store located in Northside Hall at 1825 Northside Boulevard, South Bend, IN.
-To order textbooks online, go to iusbbookstore.com.
+At the beginning of each semester, textbooks for classes at the Elkhart Center can be obtained at IU South Bend Book Store located on the South Bend campus in Northside Hall or ordered online at iusbbookstore.com.

 Math tutoring is available on a walk-in basis at the Elkhart Center on Tuesday, Thursday & Friday from 9:00 a.m. to 10:00 a.m. and from 1:00 p.m. to 2:30 p.m.
 If you need help with math come to the Elkhart Center office to meet with math instructor Dennis Wolf or email email@example.com for an appointment.